foysal619/JUnit-Webform-Automation/README.md

 Automate the following webform https://www.digitalunite.com/practice-webform-learners

-During the web form submission process, upload any file like ppt or pdf or xlsx etc.
+During the web form submission process, upload any file like ppt, or pdf or xlsx, etc.
 After successful submission, assert the expected message as: Thank you for your submission!

 ## Prerequisite: